Since the early 1990s, I’ve been happily working with books and with paper — alone and with others.

 I enjoy making tiny books and zines.
 I also love making paper bowls.
 I attach threads of text to their inside walls.
 I think these bowls have a lot in common with books.

 And what about content?
 The central themes in my work are the central questions in my life.
 How do we shape a day, a week, our communal life?
-How can we participate in, what Jewish people call, "the repairing of the world?"
+How can we participate in the repairing of the world?